thecodingaviator/coasttocow/README.md

 ### `explore.js`

-The `explore.js` file provides JavaScript functionality for the explore page (`explore_DO.php`) of the Coast to Cow Consumer Data Repository website.
+`explore.js` provides JavaScript functionality for the explore page (`explore_DO.php`) of the Coast to Cow Consumer Data Repository website.
 It handles data retrieval, display, and downloading using the ag-Grid library.

 Here's an overview of the `explore.js` file: